UmeshGit24/Automation/README.txt

-This git repo contains some autmation code .
+The git repo contains some autmation code .